 Can I still receive Federal Work Study?

-Summer Federal Work Study does not require at least half-time enrollment, so if you are planning to continue to work your Federal Work Study job through the Summer you should contact your supervisor for confirmation of summer employment.
+- Summer Federal Work Study does not require at least half-time enrollment, so if you are planning to continue to work your Federal Work Study job through the Summer, contact your supervisor for confirmation of summer employment.

-Should I do a Summer Aid Application even if I do not think I will qualify for anything?
+Should I complete a Summer Aid Application even if I do not think I will qualify for anything?

-Yes, if you have a 2017-2018 FAFSA on file you should always submit a Summer Aid Application.
-All students who submit an application will be assessed to see if any aid eligibility remains for the aid year.
-If you do not have a 2017-2018 FAFSA on file but are interested in Summer Aid, you should first complete your FAFSA, enroll, and then submit the Summer Aid Application.
+- Yes, if you have a 2022-2023 FAFSA on file and are enrolled for Summer classes, you should submit a Summer Aid Application.
+All students who submit an application will be reviewed to see if any aid eligibility remains for the aid year.
+If you do not have a 2022-2023 FAFSA on file but are interested in Summer Aid, you should first complete your FAFSA, enroll, and then submit the Summer Aid Application.

 What other aid is available if I enroll in less than six hours?

-In some cases, if you are Pell-eligible then you may still be able to receive Pell in the Summer without being in six hours, but the Office of Financial Aid will have to make that determination.
+- In some cases, if you are eligible for the Pell Grant, then you may still be able to receive the Pell Grant in the Summer without being in six hours, but the Office of Financial Aid will have to make that determination.